vyzed-public/deploy-OCI_TechnitiumDNS_rp-NPM/README.md

 ### Objective:

 We want to determine of the default FOSS implementation of Technitium DNS supports RBAC, i.e.
-1. multiple user accounts
+1. multiple user accounts;
-   2. each controlling one or more independent DNS usage profiles
+2. each controlling one or more independent DNS usage profiles.

 ### Background: